Msc1319/Z8/README.md

-- Step-4 Write ls to see the image in folder, then write the echo “The secret message ” >> image.png (The name of image with extension ), then press enter.
+- Step-5 Now open the image the notepad and scroll all the way down to see the secret message written there.

 ![IMG-20251012-WA0071](https://github.com/user-attachments/assets/b4c35d73-5384-4c98-b6a9-26dc63e09f7a)

-- Step-5 Now open the image the notepad and scroll all the way down to see the secret message written there.